AppDaemon/appdaemon/docs/INSTALL.rst

         - dir2
         - dir3

+AppDaemon will search for matching directory names at any level of the folder hierarchy under appdir and will exclude that directory and any beneath it.
+It is not possible to match multiple level directory names e.g. ``somedir/dir1``.
+In that case the match should be on ``dir1``, with the caveat that if you have dir1 anywhere else in the hierarchy it will also be excluded.

 In the ``appdaemon`` section there will usually be one or more plugins with a number of sub parameters introduced by a top level name: